 You must correctly identify whether your workers are employees or independent contractors.
 If you're unclear on whether a worker is an employee or a contractor, you can file Form SS-8 with the IRS so that they can determine the worker's official status.

+Ultimately, it comes down to the type of relationship you have with your workers.
+For example, do you control your workers' hours and locations, or is that up to them?
 One of the best ways to ensure that your workers are considered 1099 employees is to sign a contract when they are hired.

 Hiring a 1099 worker as a small business can help you save money long-term and acquire better talent for specific projects rather than employing someone full-time.
 To hire contract talent, you'll need to offer competitive benefits.

 Organizations aren't required to provide benefits to self-employed workers like contractors.
 However, you can do so in some cases as long as you follow regulations and applicable state laws.
 For example, 1099 employees have to declare any benefits as taxable income.

 Employers aren't required to pay health insurance premiums for their 1099 employees, even if they're offered a group health plan.
 Contractors can deduct these premiums on their tax returns and any business expenses.

 Historically, most organizations chose not to offer their 1099 employees any benefits.
 But, this is starting to change due to a tight labor market and a need for highly specialized talent.

 Why offer benefits to 1099 workers?